jpope8/container-escape-dataset/containers/README.md

 ### Attack

 The contents of the stress.txt file should be as follows.
+The final line indicates to consume 2 processors for 20 seconds.

 ```bash
 #!/bin/bash